2altoids/ip-theme/README.md

 ## notes
 - Front matter content can be added to a list page using a `_index.md` file in that page's directory.
+- The theme generates the RSS feed `/rss.xml` from all articles in the `content/posts/` directory.
+It includes the whole of each article, and not just the summary.
+- The RSS feed is linked to in the HTML head, so browsers with RSS readers should be able to find it.